-- Should key personnel of the manager become incapacitated by the COVID-19 virus, or be required (voluntarily or involuntarily) to terminate active involvement with the manager due to the effects of the virus, the business of the manager could be adversely impacted. - The ability to enforce loan terms through foreclosure may be delayed and adversely effected by current or future limitations or moratoriums on foreclosures enacted by state or local authorities to address the impacts of COVID-19. - Loans secured by rental properties may be adversely impacted by restrictions or moratoriums on evictions enacted by federal, state or local authorities to address the impacts of COVID-19. - Partial or complete closures of county recording offices may affect the ability of the partnership to record deeds of trust and other documents and may affect the cost or ability of the partnership to obtain adequate title insurance for its loans. - The uncertainty of the effects of COVID-19 on borrowers, properties, and the economy generally may result in inaccuracy or delays in the recognition of loan losses or impairments by the partnership. - The partnership may incur additional costs to remedy damages caused by such disruptions and restrictions.
+- Should key personnel of the manager become incapacitated by the COVID-19 virus, or be required (voluntarily or involuntarily) to terminate active involvement with the manager due to the effects of the virus, the business of the manager and related impact on the partnership could be adversely impacted. - The ability to enforce loan terms through foreclosure may be delayed and adversely effected by current or future limitations or moratoriums on foreclosures enacted by state or local authorities to address the impacts of COVID-19. - Loans secured by rental properties may be adversely impacted by restrictions or moratoriums on evictions enacted by federal, state or local authorities to address the impacts of COVID-19. - Partial or complete closures of county recording offices may affect the ability of the partnership to record deeds of trust and other documents and may affect the cost or ability of the partnership to obtain adequate title insurance for its loans. - The uncertainty of the effects of COVID-19 on borrowers, properties, and the economy generally may result in inaccuracy or delays in the recognition of loan losses or impairments by the partnership. - The partnership may incur additional costs to remedy damages caused by such disruptions and restrictions.

 Given the ongoing and dynamic nature of the circumstances, it is not possible to predict or estimate the ultimate impact of the coronavirus outbreak on the financial condition or results of operations and liquidity of the partnership for the remainder of 2020.
+While the partnership has not incurred material disruptions thus far, the rapid developments and fluidity of COVID-19 may cause the manager to adjust its lending parameters and investment strategy.

 On March 27, 2020, the "Coronavirus Aid, Relief, and Economic Security (CARES) Act" was signed into law.
-The partnership continues to examine the impact that the CARES Act may have on its business.
-Although the partnership does not expect the CARES Act to have a direct impact on the partnership, it may have an indirect impact on the partnership's borrowers and its manager.
-At the time of issuance of these financial statements, the partnership is unable to estimate the impact that the CARES Act will have on its financial condition, results of operation, or liquidity for the remainder of 2020.
+The manager continues to examine the impact that the CARES Act may have on the partnership's business.
+Although the manager does not expect the CARES Act to have a direct impact on the partnership, it may have an indirect impact on the partnership's borrowers and its manager.
+At the time of issuance of the partnership's consolidated financial statements, the manager is unable to estimate the impact that the CARES Act will have on the partnership's financial condition, results of operation, or liquidity for the remainder of 2020.